10. S3 classes#

 Note

-This way, we can write some lengthy code, store the result in an intermediate variable, and then continue to the next line (possibly referring to that auxiliary value more than once).
-In the long run, multiplying entities without necessity is unsustainable.
+When writing code interactively, we may sometimes benefit from using the rightward `->` operator.
+Suffice it to say that “name <- value” and “value -> name” are synonymous.
+This way, we can type some lengthy code, store the result in an intermediate variable, and then continue in the next line (possibly referring to that auxiliary value more than once).
+For instance:

 ## [1] 0.078184